-In addition to the England NAPAD, all apprentice Nursing Associates are expected to maintain a Professional Practice Portfolio which isformatively reviewed by Practice Assessors and summatively assessed by the Academic Assessor for each Year (Part) of the programme.
-The Professional Practice Portfolio facilitates the apprentice Nursing Associates' to demonstrate achievement of the generic proficiencies and skills and will be reviewed at Tripartite Review meetings learning activity that stimulates curiosity and interest, encourages exploration and integration of concepts and provides students with a novel way of demonstrating understanding' (Handron, 1994, in Bracher, Cantrell & Wilkie 1998).
+In addition to the England NAPAD, all nursing associate students are expected to maintain a Professional Practice Portfolio which is formatively reviewed by Practice Assessors and summatively assessed by the Academic Assessor for each Year of the programme.
+The Professional Practice Portfolio facilitates the Student Nursing Associate to demonstrate achievement of the generic proficiencies and skills.

+Method Description Academic Poster This form of presentation using visual cues to highlight important findings Presentation and key discussion points.
+A poster presentation is 'as an experiential learning activity that stimulates curiosity and interest, encourages exploration and integration of concepts and provides students with a novel way of demonstrating understanding' (Handron, 1994, in Bracher, Cantrell & Wilkie 1998).
 Case study An analysis of a real-life example within health and social care related to the role of the Nursing Associate. ePAD; OAR & An online platform (InPlace) that contains the required documentation will Professional be used by the student and their Practice Supervisors and Practice Practice Portfolio Assessors when they are in clinical practice.
-Feedback and formal assessments will help learners to develop their professional practice and evidence achievement of NMC (2018b) Standards of proficiency for nursing associates and Professional Values (NMC Code, 2018a) The eProfessional Practice Portfolio will include critical reflections related to formal assessments and include the Ongoing Achievement Record (eOAR) Facer ' ' Essay A written response to a question based on synthesis and analysis.
-In Class Test Usually takes the form of essay questions, but also other forms, such as multiple-choice questions, short answer questions, and medication calculations or any combination, which are taken under examination conditions.
-Literature A process of accessing, reviewing and critically evaluating literature related Review to a specific topic, resulting in a piece of academic writing demonstrating in-depth knowledge and understanding.
+Feedback and formal assessments will help learners to develop their professional practice and evidence achievement of NMC (2018b) Standards of proficiency for nursing associates and Professional Values (NMC Code, 2018a) The eProfessional Practice Portfolio will include critical reflections related to formal assessments and include the Ongoing Achievement Record (eOAR) Essay A written response to a question based on synthesis and analysis.
+In Class Test Usually takes the form of essay questions, but also other forms, such as multiple-choice questions, short answer questions, and medication calculations or any combination, which are taken under examination Literature conditions.
+Review A process of accessing, reviewing and critically evaluating literature related to a specific topic, resulting in a piece of academic writing demonstrating Review in-depth knowledge and understanding.
 Numeracy and Short answer questions and numeracy problems relevant to healthcare Drug Calculation numeracy and medication calculations, which are taken under examination Skills In- conditions.
-Class Test OSCE A form of performance-based examination used to measure the clinical knowledge and skills of the students.
+Class Test conditions.
+OSCE A form of performance-based examination used to measure the clinical knowledge and skills of the students.
 During Simulated Clinical Practice Exams, candidates are observed and evaluated in case scenarios.
 Placement Hours This relates to the number of hours achieved with direct experience in clinical practice where new learning is evidenced within practice development.
-Practice placement hours are calculated as on the job, protected learning time in the students usual area of work/role and from external placement.
-L •
+L • -